 The default style of a shape can be customized using the color, stroke, and thickness properties.

-Render any custom shape to make it look like building infrastructure, a sports stadium, plane or bus seat arrangements, and more.
+The Xamarin.Android Maps control allows you to render any custom shape to make a map look like building infrastructure, a sports stadium, plane or bus seat arrangements, and more.

 Load multiple shape files in a single map view.
-For example, add a sublayer over a main shape layer to view geographic features of a country such as rivers, valleys, and cities in maps.
+For example, add a sublayer over a main shape layer to view geographic features of a country such as rivers, valleys, and cities.

-OpenStreetMap (OSM) is a map of the world built by a community of mapmakers that is free to use under an open license.
+Xamarin.Android OpenStreetMap (OSM) is a map of the world built by a community of mappers that is free to use under an open license.
 It allows users to view geographical data in a collaborative way from anywhere on Earth.

-Bing Maps is a map of the entire world owned by Microsoft.
-It supports three types of map views: Aerial, Aerial with Label, and Road.
+Xamarin.Android Bing Maps is a map of the entire world owned by Microsoft.
+It supports three types of map views: aerial, aerial with label, and road.

 Map shapes can be easily annotated with labels to improve the readability of particular shapes’ names.